rwndy/course-web-fullstack/chapter-4/part-16/README.md

 ## API Project 1

-Use github api to get all info of your follower list, then log the list (in Object) using console log on browser console
+Use GitHub API to get all info of your follower list, then log the list (in Object) using console log on browser console.

 ## API Project 2

 ![ExpectedOutput](./assets/API-project-1.png)

+---

 ## References